Catallactic/catallactic-site/docs/whitepaper.md

 </div>
 <br/>

 In order for this to happen, there are 2 possible scenarios: constant Cryptocommodity amount in the exchange or floating Cryptocommodity amount in the exchange.
-Both scenarios has benefits and drawback as described below:
+If the number of tokens in the exchange is intended to remain constant we must manually compensate the trading operations of investors.
+For floating number of tokens in the exchange no compensation is required.
+The operation of the consumers is self-compensated by the purchases of the physical assets.
+Both scenarios has benefits and drawbacks as described below:

 <div style={{overflowX : 'auto'}}>
 	<table>